Vonage/vivid-3/libs/components/src/lib/popup/README.md

 ```

 ## Arrow
-Use the `strategy` attribute to add small triangle to indicate the trigger element.
+Use the `arrow` attribute to add small triangle to indicate the trigger element.

 - Type: `boolean`
 - Default: `false`